manjirigunaji/nwmurl/README.md

 # nwmurl

-This library contains utility functions to generate National Water Model data URLs
+This library contains utility functions to susbet and generate National Water Model data URLs

 Developed by CIROH 2023
 ## Usage